carj/pyPreservica/docs/api.rst

     Returns a content object back by its internal reference identifier

-    :param str reference: The unique identifier for the asset usually its uuid
+    :param  reference: The unique identifier for the asset usually its uuid
+    :type  reference: str
     :return: The content object
     :rtype: ContentObject
     :raises RuntimeError: if the identifier is incorrect